dubiacc/docs/en/hesse/vii-valid.md

 containing objective heresies, including claims that the Church is "in the nature of sacrament," that Muslims "together with us adore one merciful God," and that "all activities are directed towards man as center and summit."
-He concludes that either Vatican II was not a valid council or the Holy Spirit was wrong.
+He concludes that either Vatican II was either not a valid council or the Holy Spirit was wrong.

 ## Introduction